Icosa-dev/Alzipar-Dictionary/Rules/Grammar and Word Order/Cases.md

 ## Genitive Case

-A noun or adjective is in the genitive case if it follows a preposition.
+A noun or adjective is in the genitive case if it directly follows a preposition.
 The genitive case is also used to mark a noun as being a quality or owned by the noun before it.
 An example of its use with prepositions is *fi al-bajtĩ* which means "in the house".
 An example of its use with quality is *Babũ al-bajtĩ* which means "the house's door" or more literally "door (of) the house".
 In this case of description the noun being described is never definite however the words describing it are.

 ## Example